Skip to content Exit mobile menu

 By car

-There is limited parking near the Cathedral, however there are meters for cars in the streets behind the Cathedral.
+There is limited parking near the campus, however there are meters for cars in the streets.

-Please note that the Cathedral is located within the Congestion charging Zone and the Ultra Low Emission Zone.
+Please note that our Campus is located within the Congestion charging Zone and the Ultra Low Emission Zone.

 By Train